Cloaca

-In animal anatomy, a cloaca (/kloʊˈeɪkə/ kloh-AY-kə), plural cloacae (/kloʊˈeɪsi/ kloh-AY-see or /kloʊˈeɪki/ kloh-AY-kee), is the posterior orifice that serves as the only opening for the digestive, reproductive, and urinary tracts (if present) of many vertebrate animals.
-All amphibians, reptiles and birds, and a few mammals (monotremes, tenrecs, golden moles, and marsupial moles), have this orifice, from which they excrete both urine and feces; this is in contrast to most placental mammals, which have two or three separate orifices for evacuation.
-Excretory openings with analogous purpose in some invertebrates are also sometimes referred to as cloacae.
-Mating through the cloaca is known as cloacal copulation, commonly referred to as cloacal kiss.
+A cloaca (/kloʊˈeɪkə/ kloh-AY-kə), : cloacae (/kloʊˈeɪsi/ kloh-AY-see or /kloʊˈeɪki/ kloh-AY-kee), or vent, is the rear orifice that serves as the only opening for the digestive (rectum), reproductive, and urinary tracts (if present) of many vertebrate animals.
+All amphibians, reptiles, birds, cartilaginous fish and a few mammals (monotremes, afrosoricids, and marsupial moles) have this orifice, from which they excrete both urine and feces; this is in contrast to most placental mammals, which have separate orifices for evacuation and reproduction.
+Excretory openings with analogous purpose in some invertebrates are also sometimes called cloacae.
+Mating through the cloaca is called cloacal copulation and cloacal kissing.

 The cloacal region is also often associated with a secretory organ, the cloacal gland, which has been implicated in the scent-marking behavior of some reptiles, marsupials, amphibians, and monotremes.

 Etymology

 The word is from the Latin verb cluo, "(I) cleanse", thus the noun cloaca, "sewer, drain".